kchin4/iqueue/README.md

 establishment would need it.
 That way, the user can simply text a short code and access all the necessary features.
 This could also be implemented in the form of a website, allowing users to choose between using wifi/data or text.

+Since this project is being made around the time of Covid-19, it could even be applied to waiting lines for groceries, hospital tests, or many other related uses.